SAP-samples/teched2023-AD161/exercises/Ex11/README.md

     - You can then not only push your changes to the central Git repo but also allow others to collaborate on the project by sharing the project with them
     - In case of conflicts when several people work on the same project, there are simplified processes to overcome this
 - Create a mobile first application with MDK
-- Integrate your project with CI-CD using the BTP continuous integration service